-Marketing Supply Chain Management Human Resource Management How much should Planning How much should we budget for TV, print, and Internet advertising?
-How many units should we plan to produce next period? we plan to spend for occupational safety training?
+Human Resource and the second Supply Chain Management Management Planning Marketing How much should we budget for TV, print, and Internet advertising?
+How many units should we plan to produce next period?
+How much should we plan to spend for occupational safety training?
 How many salespeople should we plan to hire to serve a new territory?
 How much should we budget for next period's utility expense?
 How much should we plan to spend on employee recruitment advertising?
 Controlling Is the budgeted price cut increasing unit sales as expected?
 Did we spend more or less than expected for the units we actually produced?
 Is our employee retention rate exceeding our goals?
 Are we accumulating too much inventory during the holiday shopping season?
 Are we achieving our goal of reducing the number of defective units produced?
 Are we meeting our goal of completing timely performance appraisals?
 Decision Making Should we sell our services as one bundle or sell them separately?
 Should we transfer production of a component part to an overseas supplier?
 Should we hire an on-site medical staff to lower our health care costs?
 Should we sell directly to customers or use a distributor?
 Should we redesign our manufacturing process to lower inventory levels?
 Should we hire temporary workers or full-time employees?